Des Plaines Theatre

 In 1935, members of the Balaban family (of the Balaban & Katz chain fame) purchased the Des Plaines Theater, and it became primarily a first-run movie house.
 That same year, the theatre was remodeled by the firm of Pereira & Pereira, adding some Art Deco style touches, especially to the marquee.
 In 1982, a fire nearly destroyed the theatre, but it was reopened a couple years later as a twin, with each auditorium seating about 275 patrons and screening second-run films.

 The Des Plaines received a much-needed renovation in 1998, and showed primarily first-run East Indian films until closing in early-2003.

-The Des Plaines Theater was again showing East Indian movies in 2006 and 2007, but was not been used since January 2008 when the theater was used to for a special showing of “High School Musical 2” hosted by Radio Disney.
+The Des Plaines Theater was again showing East Indian movies in 2006 and 2007, but was not been used since January 2008 when the theatre was used to for a special showing of “High School Musical 2” hosted by Radio Disney.
 It then re-opened as a performing arts venue, which also shows movies.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.